Sithu-Aung-Khant/Sithu-Aung-Khant/README.md

 </h3>

 <p align="center">
-Hey there! 👋 I'm Sithu, React | Next.js Developer dedicated to bringing design to life on the web.
+Hello! 👋 I'm a Frontend Developer specializing in React and Next.js, dedicated to bringing Designs to Life on the Web.
 </p>

 <div align="center">